cn0047/stash/ed/vc/git/README.md

 # grab commit from another branch into current
 git cherry-pick hash-to-commit

+# develop - merge with squash
+# master  - merge with fastforward
+git merge
 # in case of conflicts during merge:
 git merge --abort